 We encourage students to become involved in programs and activities that enhance their educational experience.

-Available 24 hours a day, 7 days a week to support and connect GS students to to study, socialize, connect, and interact.
+Open 24 hours a day, 7 days a week (with a Columbia ID) to support GS students to study, socialize, and connect.

 Contact Us | Visit